The Difference Between Bookkeepers and Accountants

 Which Service is Right for You?

 Do you need someone to make this decision for you and then take care of everything?
 That would be quite a weight off your shoulders, am I right?
 Each company has different needs when it comes to bookkeeping and accounting services.
-At Simple Startup, while we offer “bookkeeping services” we are “accountants” and “analysts” at heart.
+At Simple Startup, we offer a variety of accounting solutions.
 We value accurate and consistent financial data so we can help our clients see and interpret trends in their business.
-When the credibility and accuracy of your numbers is lost, you’re essentially flying blind (yikes) – we don’t want that for you!
+When the credibility and accuracy of your numbers is lost, you’re essentially flying blind – we don’t want that for you!
 So, if you’re struggling with this, simply book a call with us and we can work through the decision together.